The Aha! Moment: How to Find It, Examples, UX Tips

 Consider how to help your users arrive at their aha moment first and then ask for their information.
 The fewer hoops they have to jump through when first engaging with your product, the better.
 This works to reduce their time-to-value and make your overall onboarding process seamless.

-When users interact with your product for the first time, they will be experiencing your interface for the first time.
-This can be overwhelming, especially with B2B tools that have complex, advanced features.
+When users interact with your product for the first time, they experience your interface for the first time.
+This can be overwhelming, especially with B2B platforms with complex, advanced features.

-To help new users set up their account, where to find key features, and overall teach them how to use your platform, you should create interactive walkthroughs and product tours to guide them through their initial onboarding.
-This helps cut down on users dropping off due to being overwhelmed, and starts to train them on how to use your platform.
+To help new users set up their accounts and use the features, create interactive walkthroughs, user onboarding checklists, and product tours to guide them through their initial onboarding.
+This helps cut down on users dropping off due to being overwhelmed and starts to train them on how to use your platform.

 Slack is a great example of a product with a simple, intuitive onboarding flow.